Radio SRF Virus

 Radio SRF Virus is a radio station from Schweizer Radio und Fernsehen (SRF).
 The station was launched in 1999 (as DRS Virus) and is broadcast on cable and DAB+ in German-speaking Switzerland as well as throughout Europe on satellite and worldwide via the Internet.

-The station serves to provide an alternative music choice to Radio SRF 3.
+The station serves to provide an alternative music choice to Radio SRF 3, while providing the same news offerings to its younger audience.